bum/bootstrap-color/README.md

 ## Gallery of color theme for Bootstrap 4

-This project rebuilds color themes from HackerThemes and Bootswatch, etc. Each folder under `/dist/` is it's own theme including:
+Each folder under `/dist/` is it's own theme including:

 * `bs4-[theme].css` : built CSS